NKAmapper/nvdb2osm/README.md

 * `-debug` - Get detailed information from NVDB
 * `-segmentert` - Get segmented road network, i.e. road segments are not combined into longer ways.

+### Example OSM files

+* Generated OSM files for a few municipalities in [this folder](https://www.jottacloud.com/s/059f4e21889c60d4e4aaa64cc857322b134)
+* You may generate more files using Python 2.7.
+No external dependencies beyond standard Python.
+* Program runs off standard MacOS out of the box, without any further installations required.

 ### Supported features

 * Roads will get tagging for the following features: